vanruc/todoApp/README.md

 ![](doc_img_src/staff%20editview%20leftandside.png)

 I will explain further:
-- Line 3: We go to define a `hbox` container. `border=true` allows us show the border for our horizontal boxes.
+- Line 3: We define a `hbox` container. `border=true` allows us show the border for our horizontal boxes.
-- Line 5: We go to define `vbox` to hold our Staff Data later. `vbox` has `responsiveWidth` and `perscentageWidth` to allow us to set width. `percentageWidth` can be set from 1 to 100, and will be used on `desktop` screens, while `responsiveWidth` can be set from 1 to 12 and will be used for responsive screens.
+- Line 5: We define `vbox` to hold our Staff data later. `vbox` has `responsiveWidth` and `perscentageWidth` to allow us to set width. `percentageWidth` can be set from 1 to 100, and will be used on `desktop` screens, while `responsiveWidth` can be set from 1 to 12 and will be used for responsive screens.
 - Line 6: We define a form.
 Forms will be used to hold Data Fields.
 - Line 7 and line 8: we define `column`.
 To make it responsive we should not declare width for the last column.
 - Line 10: We define a `row`.